Ape Municipality

-Ape Municipality (Apes novads) is a former municipality in Vidzeme, Latvia.
-The municipality was formed in 2009 by merging Gaujiena parish, Vireši parish, Trapene parish and Ape town with its countryside territory, the administrative centre being Ape.
+Ape Municipality (Apes novads) was a municipality in Vidzeme, Latvia.
+The municipality was formed in 2009 by merging Gaujiena parish, Vireši parish, Trapene parish and Ape town with its countryside territory.
+The administrative centre was Ape.
 In 2010 Ape parish was created from the countryside territory of Ape town.

 On 1 July 2021, Ape Municipality ceased to exist and its territory was merged into Smiltene Municipality.